Charlottesville rally lawsuit to proceed despite Nathan Damigo's bankruptcy filing - WFIN

 Charlottesville rally lawsuit to proceed despite Nathan Damigo's bankruptcy filing

-(NEW YORK ) — Bankruptcy is no shield for a white nationalist targeted in a lawsuit concerning the 2017 violence in Charlottesville, Virginia, according to a recent ruling from a federal judge.
+(CHARLOTTESVILLE, Va.) — Bankruptcy is no shield for a white nationalist targeted in a lawsuit concerning the 2017 violence in Charlottesville, Va., according to a recent ruling from a federal judge — and Twitter and other online platforms can’t be blocked from subpoenas, another ruling announced.

 Nathan Damigo, one of the organizers of the Unite the Right rally in Charlottesville, filed for bankruptcy protection to protect his assets from a civil lawsuit, which is moving toward trial this summer.